pauloburke/PiCluster/README.md

     mkdir -p /tftpboot/6a5ef8b1
     mkdir -p /picluster-nodes/picluster-worker-2
     cp -a /picluster-nodes/picluster-worker-1/* /picluster-nodes/picluster-worker-2
-    echo "/picluster-nodes/picluster-worker-2/boot/firmware /mnt/usb/tftpboot/54e91338 none defaults,bind 0 0" >> /etc/fstab
     echo "/picluster-nodes/picluster-worker-2 192.168.50.0/24(rw,sync,no_subtree_check,no_root_squash)" >> /etc/exports
     exit
     ```
     > Where `6a5ef8b1` is the serial number of the second worker node.

-2. Edit the `/picluster-nodes/picluster-worker-2/boot/firmware/cmdline.txt`, replacing 'picluster-worker-1' with 'picluster-worker-2':
+2. Edit the following files, replacing 'picluster-worker-1' with 'picluster-worker-2':
-    ```bash
-    console=serial0,115200 console=tty root=/dev/nfs nfsroot=192.168.50.1:/picluster-nodes/picluster-worker-2,vers=3 rw ip=dhcp rootwait
-    ```

-3. Edit the file `/picluster-nodes/picluster-worker-2/etc/hostname` and change the hostname to `picluster-worker-2`.
+    - `/tftpboot/6a5ef8b1/cmdline.txt`
+    - `/picluster-nodes/picluster-worker-2/boot/firmware/cmdline.txt`
+    - `/picluster-nodes/picluster-worker-2/etc/fstab`
+    - `/picluster-nodes/picluster-worker-2/etc/hostname`
+    - `/picluster-nodes/picluster-worker-2/etc/hosts`

+    > Where `6a5ef8b1` is the serial number of the second worker node.

 4. On the head node, edit the `/etc/dhcp/dhcpd.conf` file and add the following lines:
     ```bash
     host picluster-worker-2 {
-         option root-path "/tftpboot/";
+         filename "6a53f8b0/start4.elf"
-         hardware ethernet dc:a6:32:6a:16:88;
+         hardware ethernet dc:a6:32:6a:16:87;
          option option-43 "Raspberry Pi Boot";
          option option-66 "192.168.50.1";
          next-server 192.168.50.1;
          fixed-address 192.168.50.12;
          option host-name "picluster-worker-2";
       }
     ```
-    > Where `dc:a6:32:6a:16:88` is the MAC address of the second worker node.
+    > Where `dc:a6:32:6a:16:88` is the MAC address of the second worker node and `6a53f8b1` is the node's serial number.

 5. Reboot the head node with `sudo reboot`.

-6. Use `nmap` to check if the second worker node is up and running:
-    ```bash
-    nmap 192.168.50.0/24
-    ```

 ### Pi NAS